corda/accounts/docs.md

 ### How do we assign identities to accounts?

-This is an application level problem and it's up to you how you solve it.
+This is an application level concern and it's up to you how you solve it.

 ### How do nodes become aware of accounts?